 Register now and grab your free ultimate anatomy study guide!

-Anatomy, function and definition of the lacrimal bone.
+Anatomy, location and relations of the lacrimal bone.

 Hi there everyone!
 It’s Matt from Kenhub, and in this tutorial, we will be discussing the lacrimal bone.
 The lacrimal bone is the smallest bone of the skull located on the orbital plate of the ethmoid bone.
 Here you see the bone highlighted in green from a lateral view of the skull.
 The lacrimal bone is paired and sits inside the bony orbit taking up a small area of the most anterior part of the medial wall.
 In Latin, lacrima translates to "tears".